-A common way of classifying hearing aid technology is into “best,” “better,” “good,” and “economy” categories.
+A common way of classifying hearing aid technology is into “best,” “better,” “good,” “economy” and “basic” categories.
 The prices vary accordingly.
 The “best” technology has all the top of the line features and turns most of the features on and off automatically as needed; think of it like a fancy computer.
-Features may include multichannel noise reduction, feedback cancellation, lots of frequency bands for fine-tuning, binaural (both ears) synchronization, binaural adaptive directional microphones, wireless connectivity, self-learning and several others.
-“Better” technology has a few less features, which may be less sophisticated or may require you to push a button to activate them.
-“Good” technology has even fewer features but usually has some type of noise reduction, feedback cancellation, an automatic directional microphone, binaural synchronization, and wireless connectivity.
-“Economy” technology is basic, although most some have an automatic directional microphone, feedback cancellation, and perhaps some basic noise reduction.
+Features may include multichannel adjustable noise reduction, feedback cancellation, lots of frequency bands for fine-tuning, binaural (both ears) synchronization and adaptive directional microphones, wireless connectivity, self-learning and several others.
+“Better” technology has a few less features, which may be less sophisticated or adjustable.
+“Good” technology has even fewer features and may require you to push a button to activate them, but usually has some type of noise reduction, feedback cancellation, an automatic directional microphone, binaural synchronization, and wireless connectivity.
+“Economy” technology is similar to but less adjustable than “good” technology, may not have wireless connectivity, and is sometimes from the previous chip-set generation.
+“Basic” is quite simple but typically has a fixed directional microphone, feedback cancellation, and non-adjustable noise reduction.

 As technology rapidly improves, features are often added at the “best” level, and older features may trickle down to the other levels.
 Most technology is available in multiple styles.
 The technology level impacts the price much more than the style.